 It was a few days before the end of the year and I was finally sitting down to do my annual review.
-At last, it was time to grab hold of the tangle of dreams in my head and to tease each out into a concrete goal for 2015.
+At last, it was time to grab hold of the tangle of dreams in my head and to tease each out into a concrete goal for the new year.

-Except, we’re just over a week into 2015 and my list of goals is already starting to feel overwhelming.
+Except, we’re just over a week into the new year and my list of goals is already starting to feel overwhelming.
 Is there really enough time in my life for all of those projects?
 Am I deluded for thinking I can turn that novel draft into something other people might want to read?
 Shouldn’t I try to finish my existing projects before I take on new ones?

 Does this sound familiar?
-Did you start 2015 with a bunch of exciting goals?
+Did you start this year with a bunch of exciting goals?
 Are you now starting to waver?

 When we set New Year’s resolutions, we tend to focus on the practical side of things.
 Where will I find the time to work on my novel?
 What should I call my new business?
 How will I fund my trip to Australia?